José Bernardo Sánchez: California Missions

-In 1806, as chaplain, Father Sánchez accompanied a military expedition against the Californian indigenous peoples.
-In 1821, with "Father-Prefect" Mariano Payeras he went with an exploring expedition into the interior of Alta California to search for new mission sites.
+In 1806, as chaplain, Sánchez accompanied a military expedition against the Californian indigenous peoples.
+In 1821, with Mariano Payeras, he went with an exploring expedition into the interior of Alta California to search for new mission sites.

 During the winter of 1826-1827, as head of the San Gabriel mission, Sánchez hosted the party of explorer Jedediah Smith, the first ever to travel overland to California from the United States.
-Most of the group stayed at San Gabriel while Smith traveled to San Diego to report to Jefe Político (governor) José María Echeandía.
+Most of the group stayed at San Gabriel while Smith traveled to San Diego to report to José María Echeandía, the governor.

-From 1827 to 1831 Father Sánchez reluctantly held the position of Presidente of the California mission chain and of Vicáreo Foraneo (archbishop) to the bishop.
-He was a very pious and energetic missionary, but dreaded the office of superior.
+From 1827 to 1831, Sánchez reluctantly held the position of Presidente of the California mission chain and of Vicáreo Foraneo (archbishop) to the bishop.
+The 1913 Catholic Encyclopedia describes him as a "very pious and energetic missionary" who disliked holding the position of authority.
 His incessant appeals for relief were at last granted, but he survived only two years.